mjeaton/job-search-resources/README.md

 Over the years, I've collected some good resources for job searching and interview prep.
 While I'm **NOT** looking right now, I have friends who are, so I wanted to share this list.
 If you have something to add, please submit a PR!

+## Random advice

+* During your job search, pay for LinkedIn Premium if for no other reason than you can see who is viewing your profile!
+It also gives you access to LinkedIn Learning, and believe it or not, there are some solid courses!

 ## Interview Prep

 ### Videos